Nisargadatta Maharaj: Nisarga Yoga

 The second edition of I Am That includes an epilogue titled Nisarga Yoga by Maurice Frydman which includes this passage:

 "This dwelling on the sense 'I am' is the simple, easy and natural Yoga, the Nisarga Yoga.
 There is no secrecy in it and no dependence; no preparation is required and no initiation.
 Whoever is puzzled by his very existence as a conscious being and earnestly wants to find his own source, can grasp the ever-present sense of 'I am' and dwell on it assiduously and patiently, till the clouds obscuring the mind dissolve and the heart of being is seen in all its glory."

 Nisargadatta did not prescribe a specific practice for self-knowledge but advised his disciples, "Don't pretend to be what you are not, don't refuse to be what you are."
 By means of self-enquiry, he advised, "Why don't you enquire how real are the world and the person?".
 Nisargadatta frequently spoke about the importance of having the "inner conviction" about one's true nature and without such Self-knowledge one would continue to suffer.
 Nisargadatta claimed that the names of the Hindu deities Shiva, Rama and Krishna were the names of nature (Nisarga) personified, and that all of life arises from the same non-dual source or Self.
 Remembrance of this source was the core of Nisargadatta's message:

 'You are not your body, but you are the consciousness in the body, because of which you have the awareness of 'I am'.
 It is without words, just pure beingness.
 It has become soul of the world.
 In the absence of your consciousness, the world will not be experienced.
 Hence, you are the consciousness… remember what you have heard… meditate on it.
 Meditation means you have to hold consciousness by itself.
 The consciousness should give attention to itself.
 This consciousness is Ishwara.
 As there is no God other than this consciousness, worship it.'
 'The knowledge "I am" is God.
 It is Ishwara, as well as maya.
 Maya is God's power.
 All the names of God are of this consciousness only in different forms.
 Remember the fact "I am not the body" and get firmly established.
 That is the sign of a true seeker.'

-Nic Higham summarizes seven principles of Nisarga Yoga: